kgisl/pythonFDP/manual/lab7-kgashok.py.md

 1. You are not allowed to use another data structure to remove duplicates.
 That is, remove the duplicates in-place.
 Is this possible?
 2. How will you find the common elements that exist in two different lists?
 3. Write a program to calculate the product of all the integers that are available in a list.
 For e.g. if `alist = [2, 3, 5, 8]`, then `product(alist) = 240`
 4. Find the `gcd` of two integers using the prime factorization method.
+Review video at http://j.mp/gcdPrime.
 Use the function you developed in `Lab 5` to complete this.
 Here's an outline for the function that you will need to develop:

 		def gcd(n1, n2):
 		    prime_factors_of_n1 = prime_factors(n1)